-The Growing Places Infrastructure Fund (GPIF) is a capital only fund used to invest in infrastructure projects that deliver sustainable economic growth within the Swindon and Wiltshire area.
-It is a repayable loan to support projects that will create new jobs.
-These projects may have been stalled or need extra funding in order to "tip the balance" and accelerate delivery.For further details about the GPIF Programme, please email Phil Clement, Head of Investment & Export at the Swindon & Wiltshire Local Enterprise Partnership on Phil.Clement@swlep.co.uk.
+The Growing Places Infrastructure Fund (GPIF) is a capital only fund of circa £8m used to invest in projects that create new jobs and deliver economic growth to the Swindon and Wiltshire area.

+Stage Two requires a more detailed business plan and an assessment of the financial status of the business, the security on offer against the loan and the level of risk involved.
+Companies have to be compliant with EU ‘State Aid’ regulations.For further details about the GPIF Programme, please email Phil Clement, Head of Investment & Export at the Swindon & Wiltshire Local Enterprise Partnership Phil.Clement@swlep.co.uk.

 Video courtesy of Concertare